Community Outreach Coordinator

 Reporting to the Program Director, the Community Outreach Coordinator position supports the mission of the Alzheimer’s Association Greater East Ohio Area Chapter to eliminate Alzheimer’s disease through the advancement of research; to provide and enhance care and support and to reduce the risk of dementia through the promotion of brain health.

-The function of the Community Engagement Coordinator is to advance Care and Support through a comprehensive community engagement, education and outreach strategy as well as being responsible for the coordination of our support group programming.
+The function of the Community Outreach Coordinator is to advance Care and Support through a comprehensive community engagement, education and outreach strategy as well as being responsible for the coordination of our support group programming.

 This is a fully benefited, at-will, grant-funded position.
 The grant is up for renewal each year with potential for longer employment.